JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 *The colorful cave ceiling and skylight*

 We cruised over the top of the area peering down into the water.
-The ripples made it difficult to distinguish anything under the surface, but after just a second my dad spotted a strange shape on the bottom.
+The ripples made it difficult to distinguish anything under the surface, but soon my dad spotted a strange shape on the bottom.
 We dropped the anchor and hopped in.
 Sure enough it was the sunken piano.
 The large metal sculpture rested on the sand bottom about fifteen feet under the water's surface.
-Some small pieces of coral and a few sponges have begun to utilize the new hard surfaces and a few reef fish had gathered beneath it.
+Some small pieces of coral and sponges have begun to colonize the new hard surfaces and a few reef fish had gathered beneath it.
 I took a couple big breaths and dove down to get a closer look.

 Rather than playing the piano the mermaid is laying beside it with her head resting on the bench as if she is waiting to hear someone play.
 In an attempt to indulge her, I swam down and took a seat at the bench, however the keys weren't playable.
 Probably for the best, I never was a very good musician.